By Yoko Kubota and Chisa Fujioka

 Japan said, however, that only two of the plutonium traces had likely come from the plant, probably from overheating spent fuel rods or damage to reactor No. 3, with the others being particles in the atmosphere from past nuclear testing abroad.

 The levels, of up to 0.54 becquerels per kg, were not considered harmful, Japanese officials said, a stance supported by the U.N. atomic agency.

 First rattled by the earthquake and then engulfed by giant waves, the Fukushima plant resembles a bomb site, with steam and smoke occasionally rising from mangled pipes and twisted steel.

-Plant operator TEPCO is under enormous pressure, criticized for safety lapses and a slow disaster response.
-Its shares slid another 12.7 percent on Wednesday and are now down almost 75 percent since the quake -- hitting a 47-year low on Tuesday -- and there is talk of a state takeover.
+Plant operator TEPCO is under pressure, criticized for safety lapses and a slow response.
+Its shares slid another 12.7 percent on Wednesday and are now down almost 75 percent since the quake, as the government considers nationalizing Asia's largest utility.

 The government, too, is taking heat.